Learn How to Use Online Tracking Tools to Track the Delivery Status of a Package

 You can use the DHL tracking form to track the delivery status of a package sent via its service.
 It provides the real-time status of an item anywhere in the delivery network.
 Just click on the link below to visit their website.
 Then, select the Shipment Type and enter up to 10 different numbers.

 It is important to note that your shipment may pass through multiple states on its way to the intended destination.
 So, if you see that the package isn’t where you expect it to be, you can see that it is on its way to the correct location.

-If you don’t have the number, you’ll have to contact their customer service hotline for assistance.
+You’ll have to contact their customer service hotline for assistance if you don’t have the number.

 Federal Express / FedEx – Visit this website if you need to know the delivery status of a shipment from FedEx.
-On this website, you can trace by number, by any reference number associated with your order, or by Transaction Control Number (TCN).
+On this website, you can trace by number, any reference number associated with your order, or Transaction Control Number (TCN).

-If the package has already been delivered, you can get proof of delivery and even get an image of the recipient’s signature.
+If the package has already been delivered, you can get proof of delivery and an image of the recipient’s signature.

 You can enter up to 30 numbers at a time, in case you need to get updates on multiple deliveries.